 Women's Center Resource Library

-The library has over 3,000 books, DVDs, and posters, ranging widely in topic.
+The library has a large collections books and DVDs ranging widely in topic.
 All resources analyze or address issues or the intersections of race, gender, class, and sexuality.
-We have recommended reading lists for many classes and subjects, too.
 Women’s Center resources are listed in UNL’s Library Catalog and are checked out using your NCard.
 Books can be checked out for two weeks and DVDs for one week.
 If you aren’t finished with the resources by then, you can renew them.